 That's the worst first-half performance for crude oil since 1997, when rising output and the Asian financial crisis led to sharp price falls.

 Prices are also still down around 15 percent since OPEC extended on May 25 its cuts to cover the first quarter of 2018 instead of expiring at the end of this month.

 The weak markets are a result of doubts over OPEC's ability to rein in a fuel supply overhang that has dogged markets since 2014 as production has largely outpaced consumption.

-Thanks largely to shale drillers, U.S. oil production <C-OUT-T-EIA> has risen by more than 10 percent over the last year to 9.35 million bpd, close to the level of top exporter Saudi Arabia.
+Thanks to shale drillers, U.S. oil production <C-OUT-T-EIA> has risen by over 10 percent in the last year to 9.35 million bpd, close to the level of top exporter Saudi Arabia.

-"Inventories through April are up 80m (million barrels) since the beginning of the year, raising market concerns about the efficacy of OPEC market management," U.S. investment bank Jefferies said.
+"Inventories through April are up 80 (million barrels) since the beginning of the year, raising market concerns about the efficacy of OPEC market management," said U.S. bank Jefferies.

 "We remain of the view that inventories will draw by 1.5 million bpd in the second half (of 2017), but empirical evidence of this is likely necessary for oil prices to inflect into an upward trend," it added.

 (Reporting by Henning Gloystein; Editing by Christian Schmollinger and Joseph Radford)